thunderbird/webext-docs/privacy.network.rst

 .. api-section-annotation-hack::

 This property controls the minimum and maximum TLS versions.
-This setting's value is an object of :ref:`tlsVersionRestrictionConfig`.
+This setting's value is an object of :ref:`privacy.network.tlsVersionRestrictionConfig`.

 .. _privacy.network.webRTCIPHandlingPolicy: